squak12/Autosolver-for-ctf/README.md

 ## Future updates (4/16/23)
 **Updates will be made and met mostly on weekends**

 .MinoSolver is likely staying as is.
 It will retrive two flags but thats it due to absent knowledge with getting reverse shell working.
+However mino-sqli would be continued.

 .Next weekend will split folders into different ctf platforms, such as the following 'HackTheBox' 'Tryhackme' 'PicoCTF'